BitcoinDesign/Guide/guide/getting-started/14-hardware.md

    height = 800
 %}

 Dedicated node hardware is particularly relevant for heavy users of the Lightning network.
 While a bitcoin node can be turned off and on and can easily catch up with network activity, Lightning nodes need to be online at all times in order to maintain payment channels with other nodes.
-Smartphones are typically also online 24/7 but are not suited well for this task due to large amounts of data transfere and storage capacity requirements.
+Smartphones are typically also online 24/7 but are not suited well for this task due to large amounts of data transfer and storage capacity requirements.

 While plug-and-play hardware nodes can solve various problems for bitcoin users, they have not seen wide-spread adoption as commercial products.